jmwski/connect-four/README.md

 connect4module
 ==============

+** In order to run -- ensure that all files are located in the ocaml lib directory and run the referee.ml file

 A simple connect 4 module written in OCaml

 The game board is represented as a list of lists where each inner list represents a row in the matrix (games should be